Michigan Zoning MAP

 Join the Michigan Zoning MAP

-MAP is actively seeking partnerships with counties and regions that are ready to better understand where and how housing can legally be built.
+In every place in our state where zoning affects land use--particularly housing--our goal is to understand how.
+That is why we are actively seeking our next partners: counties and regions that are ready to better understand where and how housing can legally be built.

 To create the Michigan Zoning MAP, we: